Native Token ERC-20 Precompile¶

 MetaMask will prompt you to confirm the import.
 You can review the token details and click Import Tokens to import UNIT tokens into your wallet.

 And that's it!
-You've successfully added the UNIT token as a custom ERC-20 token on your Tanssi EVM appchain.
+You've successfully added the UNIT token as a custom ERC-20 token on your Tanssi EVM network.

 Remix Set Up¶